mcheviron/opencode-dynamic-context-pruning/README.md

 Using `@latest` ensures you always get the newest version automatically when OpenCode starts.

-> **Note:** If you use OAuth plugins (e.g., for GitHub or other services), place this plugin last in your `plugin` array to avoid interfering with their authentication flows.
+> **Note:** If you use OAuth plugins (e.g., for Google or other services), place this plugin last in your `plugin` array to avoid interfering with their authentication flows.

 Restart OpenCode.
 The plugin will automatically start optimizing your sessions.